Hermann Buchner (pilot): Summary of career

-During World War II, Buchner logged 631 combat missions, of which 215 on the Messerschmitt Bf 109E, 396 on the Focke-Wulf Fw 190, and 20 on the Messerschmitt Me 262.
+During World War II, Buchner logged 631 combat missions, of which 215 on the Messerschmitt Bf 109 E, 396 on the Focke-Wulf Fw 190, and 20 on the Messerschmitt Me 262.
 He was shot down five times, including two bail outs with a parachute, and was wounded twice.
-Buchner was credited with 58 aerial victories—46 on the Eastern Front and 12 flying the Me 262 in Defence of the Reich.
+Buchner was credited with 58 aerial victories—46 on the Eastern Front and 12 flying the Me 262 in the Defence of the Reich.
 As a ground attack pilot, he was credited with the destruction of 46 tanks and one armoured train.

 Aerial victory claims

 According to US historian David T. Zabecki, Buchner was credited with 58 aerial victories.
+Morgan and Weal also list him with 58 aerial victories, 12 of which flying the Me 262 jet.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives state that he claimed 58 aerial victories.
 This figure includes 45 claims on the Eastern Front and 13 claims on the Western Front.
 Buchner claimed 12 victories flying the Me 262 including more than ten four-engined bombers.